Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Light of Tymora** (Guess)
 > Omin recruits all adjacent Champions to be Champions of Tymora.
-Champions of Tymora have their damage increased by `$(amount)%`.
+Champions of Tymora have their damage increased by 100%.
 Omin himself is also a Champion of Tymora.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>